-Everyone recognizes the music videos The Monkees filmed in the so-called Rainbow Room (in Chicago), particularly the one for "Daydream Believer."
+Everyone recognizes the music videos The Monkees filmed in the Rainbow Room (at Fred Niles Studios in Chicago), particularly the one for "Daydream Believer."
 Here's a great article about the Rainbow Room and how the band ended up filming there in the summer of 1967.

 I've attached below some headlines from after Davy's death.
 His passing certainly was a big story and I still see a lot of remembrances being posted online.

 Check out this video with some classic Davy Jones footage.
 The description on YouTube reads: